Argos Black Friday 2024 sale: Best deals to shop today

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The Argos Black Friday sale has landed – and it’s the retailer’s biggest yet.
-With hundreds of deals on everything from tech to toys, I’m handpicking the crème de la crème in this round-up.
+The Argos Black Friday sale here and selling out at the speed of light.
+It’s one of the retailers biggest Black Friday sales yet and, with hundreds of deals on everything from tech to toys, I’m handpicking the crème de la crème in this round-up.

 There are also savings of £150 on vacuum cleaners from Samsung, Eufy and Dyson, and up to 50 per cent off toys, so you can get ahead on your Christmas shopping while saving some cash.
 There are also deals on Argos washing machines and other essentials to give your kitchen a boost – Argos coffee machine, anyone?